How to bleed a radiator: Get rid of unwanted cold spots

 If your radiator springs a leak after it has been bled — it shouldn't — check out our how to fix a leaky radiator guide to help identify any problems.

 Bleeding a radiator is a simple solution to ensuring radiators are working at their optimum.
-Bleeding a towel radiator is a slightly different process, and if you want to Add a radiator to your heating system you’ll need to bleed a radiator.
-If you have a leaking radiator check out our Radiator leaking water from bottom guide to solve the problem.
+Bleeding a towel radiator is a slightly different process, and if you want to add a radiator to your heating system you’ll need to bleed a radiator.

 Get the Homebuilding & Renovating Newsletter